 GTC Modern Drug Discovery and Development Summit.
 September 12-15, 2016 Boston, MA.
 This conference brought together a balance of industry and academia, affording delegates the unique opportunity to interact with colleagues from different sectors and thereby expand their perspective on the various research and current developments in the field.
 The Summit featured four conferences that covered current topics in drug discovery.
 Progenra’s President, Dr Tauseef Butt, spoke at this summit on the topic “New Chemical Approaches for Cancer Immunotherapy, Targeting Ubiquitin Pathway Enzymes.”

 252nd American Chemical Society National Meeting August 21-25, 2016 Philadelphia, PA.
+Dr. Jian Wu, Associate Director, and Dr. Hui Wang, Senior Scientist, attended this national meeting in Philadelphia.
 This meeting featured speakers engaged in innovative research in chemistry and was aimed at promoting groundbreaking discovery and public understanding of the world’s mounting challenges and how chemistry can provide solutions.
-Members of Progenra’s Chemistry department attended.

 Second International Conference on Clinical Science and Drug Design.
 July 27-29, 2016 Dundee, Scotland UK.
 The focus of this conference was the translation of academic research findings into industry-driven drug development.
 Sessions featured invited speakers from industry and academia, as well as oral and poster presentations from submitted abstracts.
 Progenra’s President, Dr. Tauseef Butt, presented a talk at this conference summarizing the company’s immune-oncology program, which is designed to develop novel cancer treatments by modulating the native immune response to neoplastic disease.